Entrepreneurship Education Encourages Learning, Acquiring Knowledge and Self-development

 Discussion with kids:

-Lawyers are a good example of an industry-specific expert, this is their relative advantage over others in that certain topic.
+Lawyers are an excellent example of an industry-specific expert; this is their relative advantage over others in that particular topic.

 Gradual Progress and Learning from Experience

 Experience has a huge significance in our future success.
 Therefore, entrepreneurship education is also education for learning from experience, whether it's our experience or the experience of others.
 Gradual progression allows us to learn from experience.

-Although his vision is big and meaningful for him, the entrepreneur starts with small steps, to allow him to study while fulfilling his vision and to correct his action if needed.
+In spite of the fact that his vision is enormous and significant for him, the entrepreneur begins starts acting with small steps, to allow him to study while fulfilling his vision and to correct his action when necessary.

-A start with small steps that promote the entrepreneur to his vision, reduce risks and allow the entrepreneur to test the feasibility of the project and learn from mistakes.
+A start with small steps that elevate the entrepreneur to his vision, reduce risks and allow the entrepreneur to test the feasibility of the project and learn from mistakes.

 Gradually start allowing us to experiment, and as we gain experience, we review the degree of success [experiment and wonder] and if we have succeeded - we advance to the next level.

-The meaning of small start, in jargon called a pilot, is defined in Wikipedia as: an experiential operation of any enterprise, for gaining experience in the correction of errors before full-scale operation.
+The meaning of small beginning, in jargon called a pilot, is defined in Wikipedia as an experiential operation of any enterprise, for gaining experience in the correction of errors before the full-scale operation.

 I noted that the pilot does not always demonstrate the ability for the full-scale operation of the enterprise, especially when it comes to enterprises and complicated projects, like complicated software systems.
-There are situations where the pilot demonstrates the ability on a small scale, and sometimes on a larger scale, there are difficulties and problems that the pilot has not diagnosed.
+There are situations where the pilot demonstrates the ability on a small scale, and sometimes on a larger scale, there are difficulties and problems which the pilot has not diagnosed.

 In spite of it, experience and a gradual start are very important for future success.

 Examples of Gradual Beginnings:

-The advance towards launching spaceships was achieved in steps: First the Russians launched Sputnik 1, and following its success they launched Sputnik 2 a month later, this time with a living creature on board- Laika the dog.
-Only a few years later the first manned spaceship was launched.
+The advance towards launching spaceships was achieved in steps: Firstly, the Russians launched Sputnik 1, and following its success they launched Sputnik 2 a month later, this time with a living creature on board- Laika the dog.
+Only a couple of years after the first manned spaceship was launched.

 Entrepreneurial world examples: